 We are devoted to training Columbia undergraduate and masters students with a passion for interdisciplinary research in the biosciences.
 Undergraduate students in our lab typically run independent projects which gives them considerable exposure to research and so we expect our students to stay in the lab for a minimum of one and a half years.
 Some students have stayed for an additional time as research assistants after graduating while preparing materials for graduate school applications.

 We welcome inquiries from prospective undergraduate or graduate visiting students who wish to get hands-on research experience or perform part of their PhD in our lab, especially students from underrepresented backgrounds.
-The Simunovic lab participates in the Amazon/SURE program which hosts students from Historically Black Colleges and Universities during the summer.
+The Simunovic lab participates in various summer programs at Columbia, such as the Amazon/SURE program.
 We encourage interested students to reach out.

 Research Assistants, Technicians, and Professional Staff